btoll/PeteJS/README.md

 + A recursive acronym (`Pete for the Ethical Treatment of Everything`).

-+ A JavaScript library that uses only prototypal inheritance and avoids any classical inheritance sugar.
++ A composable JavaScript library.

 What browsers are supported?
 + Chrome, Firefox, Safari, Opera 12+ and IE 8+.